Fighting Game Resource.

 where the rise of the fighting genre began in arcades

-can remember how kids and adults used to fill the arcades, the better of
+will never forget the days when kids and adults filled the arcades, the better of

 us hovering around the hottest fighting